-1. EVIDENCE OF PROFESSIONAL ENGAGEMENT.
+- 1. EVIDENCE OF PROFESSIONAL ENGAGEMENT.
 Demonstrate your commitment to the profession by participating in no less than four events or activities not tied to coursework.
-(Some extended activities will count as two.)
-Record these activities in the designated co-curricular log with a succinct and detailed description of approximately 100 words.
-These activities might include but are not limited to the following:

-- Attending professional workshops - Presenting at GC's research symposium - Writing letters to representatives about educational policy - Subscribing to a professional journal and keeping a reading log - Attending scholarly presentations related to education or your content area - Additional tutoring/volunteering outside of required coursework - Attending professional meetings during student teaching
+Record these activities in the designated log with a succinct and detailed description of approximately 100 words.
+These activities might include but are not limited to the following: - Attending professional workshops - Presenting at GC's research symposium - Writing letters to representatives about educational policy - Subscribing to a professional journal and keeping a reading log - Attending scholarly presentations related to education or your content area - Additional tutoring/volunteering outside of required coursework - Attending professional meetings during student teaching